-- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
+- If you requested your ballot to be delivered to you electronically, states are required to send your ballot out 45 days before a regular election, and at least 30 days before a primary election.
 For most states, you can confirm your registration and ballot delivery online.

 Researching the Candidates and Issues – Online Resources.
 Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain online.
 You can also read national and hometown newspapers online, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (email@example.com).
 FVAP also shares Voting Alerts via Facebook and Twitter.